ccdxc/sw/penctl/docs/markdown/penctl_update_dsc-profile.md

 ```
   -h, --help                  help for dsc-profile
   -n, --name string           Name of the Distributed Service Card profile to be created
-  -i, --num-lifs int32        Maximum number of LIFs on the eth device.
-1 or 16 (default 1)
   -p, --port-default string   Set default port admin state for next reboot. (enable | disable) (default "enable")
 ```